 After we have evaluated your business and educated you on the options and opportunities available to protect yourself and your family, it is time to develop a plan specific to your needs and your specific situation.
 We will usually develop three tiers of asset protection plans for you to select for execution.
 Most plans are offered on a flat fee basis.

 The basic tier of any asset protection plan includes a choice of entity analysis and the creation of a single entity for the business.
-You can read more about the choice of entity analysis here.

 The 2nd level of asset protection planning involves the use of contracts and multiple entities to separate a business’s assets and operations.
 This level of planning seeks to protect the assets by limiting which assets are exposed to specific potential liabilities identified in the Evaluation phase.
 The complexity of such a structure is dictated by the potential liabilities and number as well as type of assets as risk.